CHILDREN TEETH/BABY TEETH:

 - Give the face its normal appearance.

-- Prevention of damage to milk teeth and provide healthy environment for the permanent teeth.
+- Prevention of damage to milk teeth and provide a healthy environment for the permanent teeth.

 - It is important to know about the health of your child’s teeth from the initial days for his better oral health in later days.